cekvenich/mgt/docs/README.md

 ### BI tools budget
 About $1.2k / month.
 So about ~$15K annual.
 But sometimes people don't have a budget for BI.
-As an alternative to BI budget, Excell can connect to SQL and run queries for basically free.
+As an alternative to BI budget, Excel can connect to SQL and run queries for basically free.

 # Managment tools